 The State of California has several grant programs that support the State’s Broadband for All commitment.
-Below is a summary of some of those most applicable to our region.
-We will be adding information on other State grant programs as well as some related Federal grant programs in the near future.
+Below is a summary of some of those most applicable to our region, as well as Federal grants that may be of interest.
+We will be adding information on other broadband-related State and Federal grant programs in the near future.

 CASF Rural and Urban Broadband Consortia Grant

 The CASF Broadband Consortia Account funding grants are available to facilitate the deployment of broadband services by assisting CASF infrastructure grant applicants in the project development or grant application process or assisting broadband deployment projects related to programs created under SB 156 and Assembly Bill (AB) 164.

 The Eastern Sierra Council of Governments received a 3-year CASF Broadband Consortia Grant, which funds the activities listed in the Work Plan page of this website.

 Funding for this project has been provided in full or in part through a grant by the Rural and Urban Regional Broadband Consortia Grant Account of the California Advanced Services Fund, a program administered by the California Public Utilities Commission.

 CPUC Local Agency Technical Assistance Grant

 The CPUC Local Agency Technical Assistance (LATA) grants provide reimbursement for Tribes and local agencies for pre-construction expenses that facilitate development of broadband network deployment projects to areas in need.
 Grants may be used to reimburse eligible costs such as environmental, feasibility, and engineering design studies or reports; needs assessments, market studies, broadband strategic plans, and business plans; forming a joint powers authority; and consultant and community-based organization services.
 The resulting broadband infrastructure projects must be designed to reliably meet or exceed synchronous 100Mbps Internet service speeds.

 Both Inyo County and Mono County were awarded LATA grants in the 2022-2023 fiscal year.